vlang/v/doc/docs.md

 ```

 Operator overloading goes against V's philosophy of simplicity and predictability.
 But since
-scientific and graphical applications are among V's domains, operator overloading is very important to have
+scientific and graphical applications are among V's domains, operator overloading is an important feature to have
 in order to improve readability:

 `a.add(b).add(c.mul(d))` is a lot less readable than `a + b + c * d`.

-To improve safety and maintainability, operator overloading has several limitations:
+To improve safety and maintainability, operator overloading is limited:

 - It's only possible to overload `+, -, *, /` operators.
 - Calling other functions inside operator functions is not allowed.